deepmedia/MavenDeployer/README.md

         auth.repo = "BINTRAY_REPO" // defaults to "auth.repo"
         dryRun = false // true for a dry-run publication for testing }

+    // If needed, you can add other named publications. bintray("other") { ... }
 }
 ```